ebpffoundation/bsc/project-submission-template.md

 3.9.
 Project Security Response Policy for handling any vulnerabilities reported

 3.10.
+Expected budget request.
+See [Project Benefits](project-progression-policy.md#benefits-of-being-a-recognized-foundation-project) for items that may be requested for potential support.

+3.11.
 Any additional information the BSC and Board should take into consideration when reviewing your proposal.